WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `height`

-the vertical length of the image in pixels
+the vertical length of the image, in pixels.

 (ImageDetail-width-notes)=

 #### `width`

-the horizontal length of the image in pixels
+The horizontal length of the image, in pixels.

 ## Interface `AudioDetail`